mdibl/scrnaseq_course_2024/docs/launch.md

     === "Pre-Built Template"

         For this course, we have already set up the full configuration for the pipleines.
-To submit, go to the MMCloud Opcenter and and launch you designated pipeline.
+To submit, go to the MMCloud Opcenter and and launch your designated pipeline.

     === "MMCloud Air"